toastyman231/voting-bot/README.md

     3. Copy the generated link
 9. Go to the link you copied, and invite the bot to any servers you own/moderate.
 10. Enjoy!

+## Notes
+- Logs will be output into voting-bot-folder/logs/log.txt.
+If the directory or file does not exist, both will be created.
+- Currently all logs are dumped into one file.
+This may change in the future, but it is not currently planned.
+- Logs are currently output for:
+    - Creating a poll (Will contain username and id of creator, and message id of the resulting poll)
+    - Voting in a poll (Will contain username and id of voter, option voted for, and message id of the poll)
+    - Attempting to vote in a non-multiple-votes poll (Will contain username and id of voter)
+    - When a poll ends (Will contain message id of the poll that ended)